StarfishWP/starfish-reviews-lite/readme.txt

 == Screenshots ==

-1. The "funnel" process your client, user, follower, patron, etc, will be taken through.
+1. The front-end "funnel" flow the reviewer will go through to leave a positive review.
-2. The settings page for the plugin.
+2. The settings in the WP Admin for Starfish Reviews.

 == Changelog ==